mariosar/react_spa_react_router/README.md

 > Use webpack with a development server that provides live reloading.
 # Run in memory so you won't see the 'dist' folder with the bundle.
 To see the files in development run 'webpack' command.
 It is a development server with webpack that will launch your application on the browser.
 It will refresh the browser window whenever you change a file.

+### http-server
+> `http-server` is a simple, zero-configuration command-line http server.
+It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development, and learning. [read more](https://www.npmjs.com/package/http-server)

+Optionally, we can run webpack to build bundle and simply run `http-server ./dist` See package.json 'scripts'

 ## Webpack
 # https://github.com/webpack/webpack